Refuge89/AzerothCore_Lua_compilation/README.md

-# Projects Lua sctipts, and some .sql Files
+# Projects Lua scripts, and some .sql Files
 Free Projects maked to use for everyone.
 SQL Files, Lua scripts too